sumanthks-01/CodeRankers/Readme.md

 - Publish to App Store/Google Play
 - Or use Expo's OTA updates

+## Contributing
+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Test thoroughly
+5. Submit a pull request

 ## License
 MIT License - see LICENSE file for details